NattiShakira/effective-testing-java/assignment01/palindrome/Documentation.md

     }
 ```
 **DEBUGGING**
-The tests indeed asses 1_049_401 as Palindrome, but the number id out of the constraint.
+The tests indeed asses 1_049_401 as Palindrome, but the number is out of the constraint.
 This occurs because the constraints in the requirements are not covered in the code.
-So this case is resolved with this improvements in both the classes:
+So this case is resolved with these improvements in both the classes:
 if (x < -(1 << 20) || x > ((1 << 20) - 1)) return false;
 The tests are run once more to check if the cases are correctly solved, and they are.